-(1) There shall be an Executive Director of the Board who shall be appointed by the Minister on the recommendation of the Board and whose terms and conditions of service shall be determined by the Minister in the instrument of appointment or otherwise in writing from time to time.

-(2) No person shall be appointed under this section unless such person-

-- (a) is a person qualified as an advocate of the High Court of Kenya of not less than five years' standing or has held judicial office in Kenya; or - (b) has at least five years' experience in matters relating to copyright and other related rights; or - (c) has served in a senior position in a copyright office for at least three years. - (3) The Executive Director shall- - (a) be an ex-officio member of the Board but shall have no right to vote at any meetings of the Board; - (b) be the secretary to the Board; and - (c) subject to the directions of the Board, be responsible for the day to day management of the affairs of the Board.
+- (1) There shall be an Executive Director of the Board who shall be appointed by the Board through a competitive process and whose terms and conditions of service shall be determined by the Board in the instrument of appointment or otherwise in writing from time to time. - (2) A person shall qualify for appointment under this section if he or she- - (a) is an advocate of the High Court of Kenya of not less than five years' standing or has held judicial office in Kenya; - (b) has at least five years managerial experience; and - (c) has at least five years' experience in matters relating to copyright and other related rights. - (3) The Executive Director shall- - (a) be an ex-officio member of the Board but shall have no right to vote at any meetings of the Board; - (b) be the secretary to the Board; and - (c) subject to the directions of the Board, be responsible for the day to day management of the affairs of the Board. - (4) The Executive Director shall be appointed for a term of four years and shall be eligible for reappointment for one further term of four years.